Understanding the Architecture

 Additionally, the Service__SyncType parameter dictates the data privacy level:

-0(Full): Synchronizes all event details (Titles, Descriptions, Attendees).1(Sensitive): Masks all private event details, synchronizing only the time block with a placeholder title (configurable viaSensitiveTitle, usually "Busy").
+0(Full): Synchronizes all event details (Titles, Descriptions, Attendees).
+This is the default setting.1(Sensitive): Masks all private event details, synchronizing only the time block with a placeholder title (configurable viaSensitiveTitle, usually "Busy").

 # Example: Synchronizing Calendars and Contacts in Sensitive ModeService__SyncMode=3Service__SyncType=1Service__SensitiveSyncConfiguration__SensitiveTitle="Busy"